Revolution-Game-Creation-Group/200wordrpg.github.io/_posts/2018/2018-05-28-DearElizabeth.md

 ## Author Comments

 This RPG was inspired by Regency novels and dramas, and the tactility of writing letters by hand.

+## Judge Comments

+If you like the idea of epistolary games, this is for you.
+The play experience benefits a lot if you already have some knowledge about the tropes and cliché of Jane Austen novels, but even without it the game is quite smooth. - [*Rugerfred*]({{site.baseurl}}/judges)

+Dear Elizabeth is lovely as a correspondence simulator, a throwback to an age of longform text messaging, but what stood out most to me is the aching sorrow contained in the ten words explaining a solo variant. - [*Kelsey *]({{site.baseurl}}/judges)

+Beyond simply being a prompt, this was a game where writing is actually controlling play, prose almost being like a game controller.
+It is an experience, one that can be game-y or not, funny or not, but that demands "role playing" in its most essential form. - [*Maxwell *]({{site.baseurl}}/judges)

+I just, I like this so much.
+It's doing something new with the epistolary game format, it's exploring an underaddressed kind of story, and the addition of the haunting single player mode is just brilliant and adds a whole bunch extra wow factor in a single sentence. - [*Bronwyn *]({{site.baseurl}}/judges)

+### *More Judge Comments Coming Soon!*